Almon Glenn Braswell

-Almon Glenn Braswell (March 11, 1943 – October 28, 2006) was a convicted felon American business owner who founded Gero Vita International Inc. He is most noted for being one of the 140 people pardoned in the Bill Clinton pardons controversy of January 2001.
+Almon Glenn Braswell (March 11, 1943 – October 28, 2006) was a convicted felon business owner who founded Gero Vita International Inc. He is most noted for being one of the 140 people pardoned in the Bill Clinton pardons controversy of January 2001.

 Education

-Glenn Braswell attended the University of Montevallo in Alabama (then called Alabama College) from 1961-1965.
+Glenn Braswell attended the University of Montevallo in Alabama (then called Alabama College) from 1961 to 1965.
 Braswell was an average student, but excelled in mathematics and was voted into honorary mathematics society, Kappa Mu Epsilon.
 An easy going individual and well-liked by all his peers, he graduated with average grade of B. Braswell was a very health conscious person for that period.
 He was also a muscle builder and an avid tennis player and could always be seen working out in the athletic fields of the university.

 Early career

-After graduation, Braswell went to work in 1965 for the U.S. Navy Mine Defense in Panama City, Florida Laboratory (now called Naval Surface Warfare Systems – Panama City).
-See the picture from The Underseer of July 16, 1965, for his hire-in ID.
+After graduation, Braswell went to work in 1965 for the U.S. Navy Mine Defense in Panama City, Florida (now called Naval Support Activity Panama City).
 On January 23, 1967, he left the Navy job to hire in to Lockheed-Georgia Company in Marietta, Georgia, as a programmer.